The Moon is a place

 - Neil Armstrong: "Isn't that something!
 Magnificent sight out here."

 - Buzz Aldrin: "Magnificent desolation."
 [Long pause.
 Still holding on to the ladder with both hands, Buzz hops backwards onto the surface.]

 The fact that "Homo sapiens" began to transfigure itself into a multiplanetary species was evident when a reporter from the magazine "Popular Science" (July 1999, p.69) asked incautiously to the last man to walk up there, Gene Cernan, if the Moon will have human beings living there some time in the future.
-Cernan's response was that he himself had already done so for almost three days.
+Cernan's response was that he himself had already done so for more than three days.

 THE MOON HAS ALWAYS BEEN A PLACE

 With your kind permission, I would like to summarize this essay by borrowing poet Rabo Serpsé's pen, as it came to me via the "The Moon is a place", Spork Press, Autumn 2001 (special thanks to Drew Burk for aiding with this courtesy):

 "The moon is a place, is a place, a place where men have been, left their awkward footprints and that lonely flag that at first refused to stand.
 I forget this sometimes.
 I’ve wondered if they still see the moon as a place, not a grapefruit, not a thumbnail, not a light lit for lovers or murderers.
 Do they see the face of an old man, the face of a beautiful woman wearing blue lipstick, or is it merely terrain now?
 Did they forget as soon as they came back?
 It’s just the moon again, it’s just the moon."